MohammadMaftoun/Machine-learning-algorithms-from-scratch/README.md

 # Key Features:

-    Algorithm Implementations: The repository contains implementations of a wide range of machine learning algorithms, covering both supervised and unsupervised learning techniques.
+    Algorithm Implementations: The repository includes implementations of a wide range of machine learning algorithms, covering both supervised and unsupervised learning techniques.
 This possesses but is not limited to:
         Linear Regression
         Logistic Regression
         Decision Trees